 During World War II, Coleman served in the Army, having volunteered for Cadet School, hoping to be a fighter pilot.
 Coleman would defend several officers of the “Tuskegee Airmen”, a group of African Americans serving in the Army Air Corps.
 Members of the group attempted to gain access to a segregated Officers Club, where they were court marshaled for going in.
 Coleman won the case and had all the officers acquitted, with the Army changing its policy to allow all officers to all clubs.

-Coleman was appointed as the 2nd African American as a Cabinet Secretary, but he has worked on behalf of several other Presidents including: member of Dwight Eisenhower’s Committee on Government Employment Policy; assistant counsel for Lyndon Johnson’s Warren Commission (Commission on the Assassination of President Kennedy); consultant for Richard Nixon an Gerald Ford to the U.S. Arms Control and Disarmament Agency; on Bill Clinton’s Commission on Airline and Airport Security; and as a member of the U.S Delegation of the United Nations General Assembly.
+Coleman was appointed as the 2nd African American as a Cabinet Secretary, but he has worked on behalf of several other Presidents including: member of Dwight Eisenhower’s Committee on Government Employment Policy; assistant counsel for Lyndon Johnson’s Warren Commission (Commission on the Assassination of President Kennedy); consultant for Richard Nixon an Gerald Ford to the U.S. Arms Control and Disarmament Agency; Secretary of Transportation for Gerald Ford, on Bill Clinton’s Commission on Airline and Airport Security; and as a member of the U.S Delegation of the United Nations General Assembly.

 In 1995, President Clinton presented Coleman with the Presidential Medal of Honor.

 Coleman is a member of the Gerald R. Ford Presidential Foundation and life-long friend of the Ford family.
 President Ford appointed Coleman as the Secretary of Transportation during his time in The White House.